Cootsy99/react-recipes/README.md

 ### API

 Obviously a big component of this project is using a 3rd party API.
 I needed to ensure that if the recipe book idea was going to fly that there existed a sensible API to use.
+I identified a sensible API found at - https://www.themealdb.com/api.php - which seemed like a sensible choice and contained all the data I would need.

 ### Wireframing